fdridhani/IsiPiringku-Estimator/README.md

 [configure product flavors in Android Studio](https://developer.android.com/studio/build/build-variants#product-flavors) for more details.

-To test the app, open the app called `TFL Image Segmentation` on your device.
+To test the app, open the app called `Isi Piringku Estimator Proporsi` on your device.
 Re-installing the app may require you to uninstall the previous installations.

 For gradle CLI, running `./gradlew build` can create APKs for both solutions